Visual Pivoting for (Unsupervised) Entity Alignment: Method

 \subsection{Unsupervised Visual Pivoting}

 Previous EA methods require annotated pivots that may not be widely available across KGs \cite{zhuang2017hike,chen2017multigraph}.
 Our method, however, can naturally extend to an unsupervised setting where visual similarities are leveraged to infer correspondence between KGs, and no annotated cross-graph pivots are required.
 All cross-graph supervision comes from an automatically induced visual dictionary (visual pivots) containing the most visually alike cross-graph entities.
 Specifically, we first compute cosine similarities of all cross-graph entities' visual representations in the data set.
 Then we sort the cosine similarity matrix from high to low.
 We collect visual pivots starting from the most similar pairs.
 Once a pair of entities is collected, all other links associated with the two entities are discarded.
 In the end, we obtain a cross-graph pivot list that records the top-$k$ visually similar entity pairs without repetition of entities.
 From these visual pivots, we apply iterative learning (\Cref{sec:iter}) to expand the training set.
 The algorithm of obtaining visual pivots is formally described in \Cref{alg:unsup}.
+Let $n$ be the number of entities in one language, the algorithm takes $\mathcal{O}(n^2\log(n^2) + n^2) = \mathcal{O}(n^2\log n)$.

 Our approach is related to some recent efforts on word translation with images \citep{bergsma2011learning,kiela2015visual,hewitt2018learning}.
 However, those efforts focus on obtaining cross-lingual parallel signals from web-crawled images provided by search engines (e.g. Google Image Search).
 This can result in noisy data caused by issues like ambiguity in text.
-For example, for a query \emph{mouse}, the search engine might return images for both the animal and the computer mouse.
+For example, for a query \emph{mouse}, the search engine might return images for both the rodent and the computer mouse.
 Visual pivoting is thus more suitable in the context of EA, as images provided by KGs are mostly human-verified and disambiguated, serving as gold visual representations of the entities.
 Moreover, cross-graph entities are not necessarily cross-lingual, meaning that the technique could also benefit a monolingual scenario.